 You will get a lot of responses.
 And very few will offer what you asked for.
 But a handful will come close.
 You will most likely need to bargain a little bit to get the exact price you’re after.

 Most of the responses I received were way out of my budget.
 They were upwards of $3,500 for a 7-to-10 day safari in Kenya.
 But as more emails came in under $3,000, I started to gain hope that I could negotiate something in my price range.
 I knew I would likely have to pay more than the $1,750 price tag I’d suggested, but I wasn’t willing to pay more than $2,250 tops.

 In the end, three tour operators came to me with prices between $2,000 and $2,250.
 I was delighted.
 After a few emails back and forth with each of the operators, I managed to get the price to just shy of $2,000 per person for an 8-day private safari that included every item on my hit list.

 I would have loved to spend another 2 days in Kenya, but I wasn’t willing to budge on any other part of my negotiations, so that was my sacrifice.
 African Sermon Safaris fulfilled every one of my other wishes, and created an experience of a lifetime.

 Pro tip: Before wiring funds to the tour company, check it’s the real deal.
 If so, it will be registered with international agencies.
 And once you’ve confirmed your booking, fire an email to the hotels where you’ll be staying to be sure they have a reservation in your name before you arrive.

 If a luxury African safari is on your bucket list, try these tips to find one in your price range.
-Then, share your tips with the Wanderlust Wayfarer Facebook group.Open modal
+Also check out these other amazing activities in Africa.Open modal